-For all fields and discoveries high, base (expected value) and low estimates shall be reported for recoverable resources, see chapter 6.3 Annual Profiles for petroleum - production, sale, transport and injection.
+For all fields and discoveries, high, base (expected value), and low estimates shall be reported for recoverable resources, see chapter 6.3 Annual Profiles for petroleum - production, sale, transport, and injection.

-For projects in RC 1-5, the recoverable resources are normally equivalent with sum of the reported sales profiles.
+For projects in RC1-5, the recoverable resources are normally equivalent with sum of the reported sales profiles.
 However, some fields and discoveries with commercial agreements for swaps/borrowing/deferral of volumes need special handling (see chapter 6.3.5 for more information).

-There should be consistency between profiles and the stated base estimates for recoverable resources, unless special reasons indicate otherwise.
+There should be consistency between profiles and the stated base estimates for recoverable resources unless special reasons indicate otherwise.

 One profile collection (minimum) shall be prepared for each resource class in which a project is reported.

-For projects in RC 6 and 7, the necessary information is provided in the "General info and comments" spreadsheet.
-Column B gives the name of the project as it appears in the project list.
-The resource class is obtained from the drop-down list in Column C. Project category "A" or "F" is selected for RC 7 from the drop-down list in Column D. The deposit from which the project obtains its resources is selected from the drop-down list in Column F. Information about evaluations that have been performed and further plans for the project are provided in the comments space below the table.
+For projects in RC6 and 7, the necessary information is provided in the "General info and comments" spreadsheet.
+Column B gives the name of the project as it appears in the Project list.
+The resource class is obtained from the drop-down list in column C. Project category "A" or "F" is selected for RC7 from the drop-down list in column D. The deposit from which the project obtains its resources is selected from the drop-down list in column F. Information about evaluations that have been performed, and further plans for the project are provided in the comments space below the table.

-For projects in RC 7A, the resource estimate should reflect a long-term expectation of the final recovery factor for the field/discovery as a consequence of anticipated technological development.
+For projects in RC7A, the resource estimate should reflect a long-term expectation of the final recovery factor for the field/discovery due to anticipated technological development.
 The low estimate should reflect a long-term expectation of the final recovery factor for the field/discovery assuming a moderate technological development.
 The high estimate should reflect a more optimistic, long-term objective for the final recovery factor for the field/discovery assuming an expansive technological development.

-Estimates shall be given for recoverable resources in prospects in separate production licences/unitized fields that, given discovery, will very likely be tied in to the field/discovery they are reported in.
+Estimates shall be given for recoverable resources in prospects in separate production licences/unitized fields that, given discovery, will very likely be tied into the field/discovery they are reported in.
 Prospects that extend into adjacent production licences are to be reported with the total volumes.
 It must be ensured that the prospect is not reported simultaneously by other fields/discoveries.
 The resource estimate must be risk-weighted and should reflect the estimated volumes multiplied by the probability of making a discovery.